 How to Set Up a Project in Logic Pro

 Have you ever wanted to create your own tracks?
 Now that we have gone through the basic Logic Tutorial Series, we can dive deeper into Logic.
 Logic Pro is one of the best Digital Audio Workstations for producing music.
-In this series, we will take a deeper look into Logic and how to produce music for your worship team.
+In this series called the Logic Production Tutorial Series, we will take a deeper look into Logic and how to produce music for your worship team.

 Creating a Project

 If you are relatively new to Logic, creating an empty project may be best.
 Later on in the tutorial, we will cover project templates, but for now let’s work with a clean slate.